Utility maximization with addictive consumption habit formation in incomplete semimartingale markets: Proofs of main results

-We first show the dual value function $\tilde{v}(y,z)$ is continuously differentiable on $\mathcal{R}$.
-Theorem $4.1.1$ and $4.1.2$ in \textit{Hiriart-Urruty and Lemar\'{e}chal} \cite{MR1865628} gives the equivalence between the above statement and the fact that the value function $\tilde{u}(x,z)$ is strictly concave on $\mathcal{H}$.
-Since $\mathit{U}$ is a strictly concave function, to show the value function is strictly concave is equivalent to show for any two distinct points $(x_{i},z_{i})\in\mathcal{H}$, $i=1,2$, the optimal consumption policies are different:
+\begin{pf*}{Proof of Theorem \ref{main-2}} We first show that the dual value function $\tilde{v}(y,z)$ is continuously differentiable on $\mathcal{R}$.
+Theorems $4.1.1$ and $4.1.2$ in Hiriart-Urruty and Lemar\'{e}chal \cite{MR1865628} give the equivalence between the above statement and the fact that the value function $\tilde{u}(x,z)$ is strictly concave on $\mathcal{H}$, since $\mathit{U}$ is a strictly concave function.
+Showing that the value function is strictly concave is equivalent to showing that for any two distinct points $(x_{i},z_{i})\in\mathcal{H}$, $i=1,2$, the optimal consumption policies are different, that is,